theraiselab/core/README.md

-# EcoGRAPH Lab Website
+# The RAISE Lab Website

-This website is based on the Beautiful Jekyll template: (http://deanattali.com/beautiful-jekyll)
+This website is based on the Beautiful Jekyll template: (http://deanattali.com/beautiful-jekyll).